LisaNicvert/PhDaxis02_camtrapHawkes/README.md

 The underlying source code used generate content (contained in the `R/` folder and associated to the package) is licensed under the [GPL \>= 2 licence](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

-The raw data in `data/camtrap_data/data.csv` is licenced under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+The raw data in `data/camtrap_data/data.csv` is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ## Session info